Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Three-Bedroom Hokulani Suite (the multi-generational flagship) or Two-Bedroom Honua Kai Suite for the family-of-six option.

-#14 in Maui for Family Holidays
+#14 in Maui for a Family Holiday

 Napili Kai Beach Resort